Anestisdm/Covid-Cases-Density/README.md

 cases.

 ### 2 - Application *Covid_k*
 The application will read the daily covid cases report from  a text file.
 Then, it will ask the user for the parameter k that represents the number of the cities that user want to print.
 Lastly, the application will print the top k cities with higher cases numbers per 50,000 citizens.
-The application implemented with custom Priority Queue.
+The application implemented with the algorithm of Heapsort.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/72802400/147858616-eb7363d6-d795-4390-bec9-a086169a2406.png">
 </p>

 ### 3 - Application *DynamicCovid_k_withPQ*
-Same as the previous application with only difference that in the Priority Queue retain only the k cities with higher cases numbers per 50,000 citizens every time the application reads a new single line from the text file.
+Same as the previous application with only difference that in this application we use Priority Queue for sorting and inside the Priority Queue we keep only the k cities with higher cases numbers per 50,000 citizens every time the application reads a new single line from the text file.
 This means that we do not keep data in the Priority Queue that we do not need.

 ### 4 - Application *Dynamic_Median*
 In this application we read an input file again in the same format, and we are interested in answering questions like: “How much